On Stanley-Reisner Rings with Minimal Betti Numbers: Introduction

 \end{thm}

-\begin{rem} One can actually prove Theorem~\ref{Thm:Main-Binom} by directly using the result of~\cite[Corollary 2.5]{EvanGriff88} together with Morey and Villarreal~\cite[Corollary 3.33]{MorVilla12}.
-But our proof of Theorem~\ref{Thm:Main-Binom} in Section~\ref{Sec:Lower-Bound} does not use results from~\cite{EvanGriff88} or any result on the Buchsbaum-Eisenbud-Horrocks conjecture.
-In fact, we only use the Hochster's formula for the Stanley-Reisner ring and some simple Mayer-Vietoris argument. \end{rem}
+The above result was not written as a theorem in~\cite{Char91}, but was contained in the remark of~\cite[Theorem 3]{Char91} at the end of the paper.
+We will give an alternative proof of Theorem~\ref{Thm:Main-Binom} in Section~\ref{Sec:Lower-Bound} (see Theorem~\ref{Thm:Binom-Lower-Bound}).
+Our proof does not use results in~\cite{EvanGriff88} and~\cite{Char91} or any known result on the Buchsbaum-Eisenbud-Horrocks conjecture.
+In fact, we only use the Hochster's formula for the bigraded Betti numbers and some simple Mayer-Vietoris argument. \n

 Parallely to Definition~\ref{Def:Tight-Complex}, we introduce the following notion.

 \begin{defi}[Weakly Tight Simplicial Complex] A simplicial complex $K$ with $m$ vertices is called \emph{weakly tight} (over $\mathbb{F}$) if $\widetilde{D}(K;\mathbb{F}) = 2^{m-\mathrm{mdim}(K)-1}$. \end{defi}